-Zebra Pleco (Hypancistrus zebra) Fish Species Profile
+Zebra Pleco (Hypancistrus zebra) Species Profile & Care Guide

 The zebra pleco is a beautiful and unusual species of catfish.
 It gets the name from its black and white diagonal stripes, as it resembles the colour of a zebra.